picimako/terra-support/docs/terra_helpers.md

 });
 ```

-A set of characters are replaced, so that characters reserved by operating systems will not be used in file names:
+A set of characters is replaced, so that characters reserved by operating systems will not be used in file names:
 - any whitespace, the dot (.) and + characters are replaced with an underscore (_)
 - ?, <, >, /, |, *, :, " characters are replaced with a hyphen (-)
 - also, the starting and ending whitespaces are trimmed separately both in the first part of the screenshot name, and in